 The federal government gives us the right to a free credit report once a year which gives us the opportunity to make sure our credit reports are accurate.
 However, there's no government mandate for annual free FICO scores - the credit score lenders most often use to approve credit applications.
-Reviewing your credit score in addition to your credit report will give you a more complete idea of where your credit stands.
+Reviewing your credit score in addition to your credit report will give you a better idea of where your credit stands.

 You may be able to receive a free FICO score by signing up for another subscription service, but that isn't always a good option.
 You might also get a free FICO score if you're denied a product or service or if you receive less favorable terms because of your FICO score.
 Instead, if you want to get a feel for where your credit stands, you can use a FICO score estimator.